Safe Streets for All

 Recommended safety actions and projects will be shared on this website and in upcoming public meetings.

-This fall, the City will share parts of the draft plan—online and at community events—to gather your feedback.
+This fall, the City shared parts of the draft plan—online and at community events—to gather your feedback.
+During these meetings, the project team:

 What We've Heard